pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.hbs.md

 ![API Authentications By Path Page in UI](images/api-authentications-by-path.png)

-> **Note:** In addition to the preceding three pages, the Spring Boot actuator pages are
+> **Note** In addition to the preceding three pages, the Spring Boot actuator pages are
 > also displayed.

 ## <a id="troubleshooting"></a> Troubleshooting